Noteolvides/PianoGame/README.md

     Here you have the option of recording and saving a song you play.
     To select song from the system or friends or mute the song selected.
     And also you can configure the keys you use to play the piano or exit to the main screen.
+    - Default keys for the piano are written in uppercase -> So the user can only execute by default in uppercase.
 * Social: where you can search and add friends.
+With the friendship code of other users, you can search them in Social window.
 * Sing out: where you can log out of the actual user and you will be sent to the log in screen.
 * Delete account: where you can delete the account and you will be sent to the log in screen.

 Above these the alphanumeric code of the user you have log in with is shown.

+**Server**